Piazza di Spagna 9

 We Love

-• The unmarked entrance — a wooden door across a courtyard, easy to walk past, opens to a private three-floor world above the piazza
+• The unmarked entrance — a plain wooden door across a courtyard, easy to walk straight past, opening onto a private three-floor world above the piazza.

-• The art-gallery format with rotating contemporary installations — most pieces by Roman artist Nicola Guerraz and others, all for sale and shippable home
+• The gallery format — rooms hung with rotating contemporary works, many by the Roman artist Nicola Guerraz, every piece on the walls for sale and shippable home.

-• The library breakfast room with the window flung open over the Spanish Steps
+• The library breakfast room — its window flung open directly over the Spanish Steps, the most-photographed staircase in the world spread out below.

 Key Features